freegroup/electra/data/shapes/global/video/tools/Preview.md

-# Image Preview

 Simple Image or video Node to show a preview.

 Usefull for image or videprocessing to inspect the qaulity of the applied filters